sudipmandal/deepin-ext-cal-sync/readme.md

 This project is an attempt to sync external Calendars like Google calendar with Deepin OS v20 beta Calendar ([dde-calendar](https://github.com/linuxdeepin/dde-calendar)).
 Deepin Linux Calendar currently does not have any ability to add external calendars or accounts.

-Program currently works only with google calendar.
+Program currently works only with google calendar and in one direction only Google Cal -> Deepin Cal

 More calendars will be added in future.

 This program may work with other versions of Deepin as well, however it is tested only against v20 beta.